Why Alkaline Water is better for Hydration

 Aquaporins have a hollow channel which allows water to pass through one molecule at a time.
 In the presence of acids or other toxins, aquaporins will close up, and block water from moving through the cells.
 The reason aquaporins close up is to prevent the escape of protons (positively charged particles) from the cell.

 Acidic water has an excess of protons in it, alkaline water has excess electrons in it.
-Because alkaline water has excess of electrons, aquaporins allow it to pass quickly into the cells.
+Because alkaline water has an excess of electrons, aquaporins allow it to pass quickly into the cells.

 Hydration FACTS about the pH of Alkaline Water